Types of sander

 Want to remove a lot of material from a large area sharpish?
 This electric sander is probably the best tool for the job.
 Tabletops, doors and edge sections of timber flooring.
 None of them are a problem for the belt sander.
 And you’ll be impressed when using it for squaring or shaping wood (sanding doors to fit, for example).
 The belt sander works with a belt of abrasive paper stretched over rollers.
 You can secure some models to a workbench for stationary use.
 And look out for a sanding frame – this is a useful feature that limits the depth of sanding.

 An orbital sander (also called a finishing sander) is your best bet for getting a smooth finish on large flat areas.
 Use it for smoothing plaster, paint or varnish between coats too.
 The base plate, available in different sizes, moves with a tight, rapid orbital action that minimises scratching.

-These are hand held sanders, sometimes referred to as ‘corner’ or ‘mouse’ sanders; they use a vibrating head with sandpaper attached; usually triangular in shape.
+These are hand-held sanders, sometimes referred to as ‘corner’ or ‘mouse’ sanders; they use a vibrating head with sandpaper attached; usually triangular.
 They’re great for sanding in tight spaces & into corners.

 This sander is pleasingly versatile.
 Combining features from delta and orbital models, the multi-sander is good for treating both flat and contoured surfaces.
 You can also use special attachments for working on ‘profile’ sections such as skirting boards and architraves.